Approximation by Quad Meshes in Laguerre Geometry: Introduction

 \subsection{Contributions and overview}

 The goal of the present research is the approximation of a given surface with positive Gaussian curvature by L-nets.

-L-nets consist of smoothly joined planar, conical and spherical patches.
-For good approximation quality and other applications, we want to control the spheres.
+L-nets consist of smoothly joined planar, conical and spherical panels.
+For good approximation quality and other applications, we want to control the spheres through their radii.
 Hence, our L-nets approximate a surface $f$ that appears as an envelope of a two-parameter family of spheres.

 After an introduction to basic concepts of Laguerre geometry and meshes in this sphere geometry (Sec.~\ref{sec:basics}), we introduce L-nets, in the discrete and smooth version in Sec.~\ref{sec:L-net} and~\ref{sec:limit}, respectively.
-The control over the spherical patches amounts to the new concept of L-conjugate parameterizations of a surface with respect to an attached sphere congruence.
-We first derive the characterizing geometric properties and analytical representations of these parameterizations in the 4-dimensional Minkowski space (Sec.~\ref{ssec:L-conj-cyclo}), and then turn to the standard model in Euclidean 3-space (Sec.~\ref{ssec:L-conj}).
+The control over the spheres through their radii amounts to the new concept of L-conjugate parameterizations of a surface with respect to an attached sphere congruence.
+We first derive the characterizing geometric properties and analytical representations of these parameterizations in the 4-dimensional Minkowski space (Sec.~\ref{ssec:L-conj-cyclo}), and then turn to the Laguerre geometry in Euclidean 3-space (Sec.~\ref{ssec:L-conj}).
 Sec.~\ref{sec:curvature} relates L-conjugacy to a dual viewpoint of surface theory that is based on dual curvature radii.
 The number of self-L-conjugate directions provides a classification of contact elements of surfaces (Sec.~\ref{ssec:dualcurv}).
 In Sec.~\ref{ssec:L-asymp}, we discuss L-asymptotic parameterizations and their relation to a Laguerre geometric formulation of principal symmetric parameterizations \citep{s-nets-2020}.
 L-conjugacy with respect to important particular attached sphere congruences is studied in Sec.~\ref{ssec:special}.
-In Sec.~\ref{sec:approx}, L-conjugacy serves for initialization of a numerical optimization algorithm which computes an L-net that approximates a given surface with control over its spherical patches.
+In Sec.~\ref{sec:approx}, L-conjugacy serves for initialization of a numerical optimization algorithm which computes an L-net that approximates a given surface with control over its spheres.
 Various examples demonstrate the effectiveness of our approach and illustrate the design flexibility and the quality of the resulting L-nets.
-We conclude with showing the results and pointers to future research in Sec.~\ref{sec:results}.
+We conclude with computed examples demonstrating our algorithm and pointers to future research in Sec.~\ref{sec:results}.